xiroV/conky-weather-wu/README.md

 The plugin will pull weather information from [Weather Underground](https://www.wunderground.com/?apiref=7e6536cf90e4891d) every 10 minutes, and you will need your own API key from [here](https://www.wunderground.com/weather/api/).

-The plugin is written in Python 3.5.
+The plugin is written using Python 3.5, and hence is also only tested with Python 3.5.

 # Dependencies
 - Python 3.5